Write a letter to the machines

 Why?

-Your human expression is destined for more than being pulverised into data points.
-Thus, understandably so, many are unsettled by the thought of our posts—words, images, “other”—being pilfered without our permission.
+Human expression is destined for more than being simply pulverised into data points.
+Thus, understandably so, many are unsettled by the thought of our posts—words, images, “other”—being taken without permission.
+This is not necessarily an anti-technology perspective.
+Rather, it’s a call for humanity to consciously proceed with care and caution.

-We owe it to ourselves, and our art, to alleviate the anguish of sitting still as our stories are vectored into data smithereens and inputted into digital systems— anthropomorphised models trained to generate outputs labelled as creations of “their” own.
+We owe it to ourselves, and our art, to alleviate the anguish of sitting still as our stories are vectored into smithereens and inputted into digital systems—anthropomorphised models trained to generate outputs labelled as creations of “their” own.

 When?